bash-bastion/hookah/docs/api.md

 ### hookah.run()

 Prints a command before running it
+#args $@ Command to execute

 ### hookah.run_allow_fail()

 Prints a command before running it.
-If the command fails, print a message, but do not abort execution
+But, if the command fails, do not abort execution

+#### Arguments

+* # @args $@ Command to execute

 ### hookah.is_ci()

-Tests if currently in CI
+Scans environment variables to determine if script is in a CI environment

 #### Variables set